hoanhan101/gray/_posts/2019-07-17-millionaire-fastlane.md

 ---
 layout: post
-title: MJ DeMarco, The Millionaire Fastlane
+title: "Summary: The Millionaire Fastlane by MJ DeMarco"
-summary: How starting a business is the fastest way to build wealth
+summary: How starting a business is the fastest way to build wealth.
 category: Key-takeaways-from-important-reading
 tags: [book, business, wealth, investing]
 ---